Vyral/base-template/_posts/2019-04-04-how-to-tell-if-your-home-is-overpriced.md

 **If you get a lot of showings and no offers, that’s another indication that the home is overpriced.** In this case, people are using your house to sell another house and that’s not a situation you want to be in.

-Interpreting the market and finding out the prefect price for a home is what my job is and I’m really good at it.
-If you have any questions for me about your home sale or about real estate in general, don’t hesitate to give me a call or send me na mail today.
+Interpreting the market and finding out the perfect price for a home is what my job is and I’m really good at it.
+If you have any questions for me about your home sale or about real estate in general, don’t hesitate to give me a call or send me an email today.
 I look forward to hearing from you.